lessthanoptimal/ValidationBoof/change.md

   * Made threshold block size adaptive based on image size
   * Large boost to speed and mixed results in other metrics but slightly worse.
   * Circle Regular's performance plummeted for blurred images
+- CornerDetectorChangeRegression results have changed because a bug was fixed
+  * The passed in corner config class was being modified leading to undefined behavior the next time it was used

 TODO Change threshold for fast in fiducial to OTSU